disclaimer

 How to Access Electronic Court Records in Nevada

 Nevada’s Supreme Court provides a service portal that maintains electronic records of all cases filed in court.
 The case files are searchable by party name and case dockets.
 In the case dockets, information seekers may enter the five-digit case number and select search.
 Parties may also search by a caption or provide the appellant's/company's name.
-Docket entries are usually displayed according to cases filed, with the most recent document found at the end of the list.
+Docket entries are usually displayed according to cases filed, with the most recent document at the list's end.
 Confidential records cannot be accessed online.

 How Do I Remove Public Court Records in Nevada?